danielabar/meblog/src/markdown/nomad-tips-and-tricks.md

   - "Debug Github Actions"
 ---

 I've been working on a platform migration project to containerize and move several web applications and associated services from a home grown system to Hashicorp's [Nomad](https://www.nomadproject.io/).
 Nomad is a workload orchestration tool designed to make it (relatively) easy to deploy, manage and scale containers on private and public clouds.
-It's [comparable](https://www.nomadproject.io/docs/nomad-vs-kubernetes) to Kubernetes, but focuses on a smaller scope, delegating features including discovery and secrets management to other tools such as Consul and Vault, while providing integration with these.
+It's [comparable](https://www.nomadproject.io/docs/nomad-vs-kubernetes) to Kubernetes, but focuses on a smaller scope, delegating features including discovery and secrets management to other tools such as [Consul](https://www.consul.io/) and [Vault](https://www.vaultproject.io/), while providing integration with these.
 It's also newer than Kubernetes.

 One of the challenges in working with a newer platform is a smaller community, and finding online help.
 Many of my web searches lead to the official Nomad docs.
 While they are well written, if I'm doing a search, it's because I couldn't find the solution the docs.
 In the spirit of increasing the body of online knowledge, this post will share a few tips and tricks I've picked up going through this migration.

 <aside class="markdown-aside">
-The remainder of this post assumes some working knowledge of Hashicorp's Nomad.
+This post assumes some working knowledge of Hashicorp's Nomad.
 If you haven't used it before, checkout this excellent <a class="markdown-link" href="https://adri-v.medium.com/just-in-time-nomad-80f57cd403ca">primer</a> and <a class="markdown-link" href="https://adri-v.medium.com/just-in-time-nomad-running-traefik-on-hashiqube-7d6dfd8ef9d8">tutorial</a>.
 </aside>

 ## Job Specification

 The first set of tips are for working with the job specification file (aka jobspec).
 This is a declarative way of telling Nomad about your application and its resource requirements.
 The jobspec file is written in [HCL](https://github.com/hashicorp/hcl), which stands for Hashicorp Configuration Language.

-Although it can be irritataing when frameworks require learning a framework-specific (i.e. non portable) language, HCL is similar enough to JSON and YAML that anyone familiar with these will pick it up easily.
+Although it can be irritating when tools require learning a framework-specific (i.e. non portable) language, HCL is similar enough to JSON and YAML that anyone familiar with these will pick it up easily.
 In fact, if JSON and YAML had a baby it might look something like HCL.

 ### Increase Docker Pull Timeout